AeneasVerif/charon/CONTRIBUTING.md

 First off, thanks for taking the time to contribute!

 All types of contributions are encouraged.
 See the [Table of Contents](#table-of-contents) for different ways to help.
 Please make sure to read the relevant section before making your contribution.
-We look forward to your contributions.
+We look forward to your contributions!

 ## Table of Contents